How to Fight Fair in Relationships: 9 Rules That Protect Your Love

 Not every disagreement ends with a perfect solution.
 Sometimes you land on a compromise; other times you simply understand each other better.
 Both are wins—because you leave with more clarity and less resentment.

-Research from the Gottman Institute shows it’s not the number of arguments that predicts relationship health—it’s the way they’re handled.
-Couples who argue with respect and empathy tend to recover faster and feel closer afterward.
+Research from the Gottman Institute shows it's not the number of arguments that predicts relationship health—it's the way they're handled.
+Couples who maintain at least 5 positive interactions for every negative one during conflict tend to recover faster and feel closer afterward.

 Try a Mini-Challenge